 13th December 1939

-This is a story about how 3 battleships, 3 aircraft carriers and 14 cruisers in seven Hunting Groups searched for the Admiral Graff Spee and how the weakest force of three cruisers found her and the action which led to her destruction.
+This is a story about how 3 battleships, 3 aircraft carriers and 14 cruisers in seven Hunting Groups searched for the Admiral Graf Spee and how the weakest force of three cruisers found her and the action which led to her destruction.

 The Second World War against Nazi Germany had been waged for three months.
 At sea Britain had lost the passenger liner, Athenia, the armed merchant cruiser, HMS Rawalpindi, the battleship HMS Royal Oak and the aircraft carrier HMS Courageous.
 There was very little good news for Britain and France.